-Medical arts students at Camden County Technical Schools are dissecting eyeballs this month as part of the district’s world-class Project Lead the Way curriculum.
+Medical arts students at Camden County Technical Schools are dissecting orbital lobes this month as part of the district’s world-class Project Lead the Way curriculum.

-The Cat in the Hat visited Warren Tech on Friday, February 3, to kick off Read Across America Day with students in Tech’s child development program, where high school students and pre-school students work together under the supervision of an instructor
+The Cat in the Hat visited Warren Tech on Friday, February 3, to kick off Read Across America Day with students in Tech’s child development program, where high school students and preschoolers work together under the supervision of an instructor.

 The program simultaneously prepares high school students for the demands of the child care profession while preparing the pre-school students for kindergarten.

 The Tech students learn about the physical, emotional and cognitive developmental characteristics of children, creating and teaching lessons and other activities.
 They can earn industry-recognized credentials, such as the Child Development Associate (CDA) certification, while they are still in high school.